 Clearly, the performance of purification protocol depends on the average successful probability $\bar P$, which was also discussed in Ref.~\cite{yao2025protocols}.
 Thus, with a given average success probability $\bar P$, we define the \textit{optimal purification protocol} as a protocol that achieves \textit{optimal average purification fidelity} $\bar{F}^*$.
-Since this work focus on the distributed purification protocol, we have to constraint the operation as LOCC.
+Since this work focuses on the distributed purification protocol, we have to constrain the operation to LOCC.
 The \textit{optimal distributed purification protocol} can be defined formally in the following.

 \begin{definition} {\rm \textbf{(Optimal distributed purification protocol)}} For a given pure state set $\cS$, noise channel $\cN$ and the average success probability $\bar{P}$, the optimal $n\rightarrow 1$ distributed purification protocol $\cE^*$ is a protocol that achieves the optimal average purification fidelity: